akka/akka/akka-docs/rst/scala/routing.rst

 A normal actor can be used for routing messages, but an actor's single-threaded processing can become a bottleneck.
 Routers can achieve much higher throughput with an optimization to the usual message-processing pipeline that allows concurrent routing.
-This is achieved by embedding routers' routing logic directly in their :class:`ActorRef` rather than in the router actor.
-Messages sent to a router's :class:`ActorRef` can be immediately routed to the routee, bypassing the single-threaded router actor entirely.
+This is achieved by embedding routers' routing logic directly in their ``ActorRef`` rather than in the router actor.
+Messages sent to a router's ``ActorRef`` can be immediately routed to the routee, bypassing the single-threaded router actor entirely.

 The cost to this is, of course, that the internals of routing code are more complicated than if